How to choose the best course name (with examples)

 For when your course promises a clear and significant change.

-Transformation-focused course names are great when your course offers a clear journey and takes learners from where they are now to a much better place.
+Some of the best course names are transformation-based course names.
+These are great when your course offers a clear journey and takes learners from where they are now to a much better place.
 They work best for courses that promise a personal or professional transformation, such as losing weight, improving mindset, or building a business from scratch.

 Other examples